MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 - View the run history.
 - Manage the properties of the flow (for example, start or stop the flow, add owners, or update credentials for a connection).
 - Edit the definition of the flow (for example, add or remove an action or condition).
-- Add or remove other owners (but not the flow's creator).
+- Add or remove other owners (but not the flow's creator), including guest users.
 - Delete the flow.

 If you're the creator or an owner of a cloud flow, you'll find it listed on the **Team flows** tab in Power Automate.